 There is such a large spectrum of ‘Mental illnesses’ that people can be affected by.
 I am currently suffering with two of these, Generalized Anxiety Disorder (GAD) and Depression.
 I wish there was an easy way of describing how I manage to get through each and every day living with such illnesses but I just can’t think of the correct words to say.

-I have heard that you have destroyed so many other suffers lives and I am determined to not let you do the same to me.
+I have heard that you have destroyed so many other sufferers lives and I am determined to not let you do the same to me.
 For so long you were a nameless stranger, you hid your identity.
 For so long I was lost and confused, yet you showed me no mercy…

-I blamed myself, thought I was losing my mind… that I was suffering on my own, little did I know that you were tormenting others too… and that I was not alone.
+I blamed myself, thought I was losing my mind… that I was suffering on my own.
+Little did I know that you were tormenting others too… and that I was not alone.

 Since being diagnosed in January 2016 I have spent every waking day trying to figure out how I can make this better, how I can survive day in and day out living with this condition, especially after being told by my GP I have developed Generalized Anxiety disorder earlier than it should develop so hearing not only that I have a mental illness but hearing that I have developed it earlier than studies show makes me more determined to find a ‘cure’ and get 100% better.

-Before being diagnosed I didn’t know what I was fighting, it was like I was fighting a losing battle against myself but when I finally found out who and what you were that’s when the victory began.
+Before being diagnosed I didn’t know what I was fighting.
+It was like I was fighting a losing battle against myself, but when I finally found out who and what you were that’s when the victory began.
 Every day was like a living nightmare.
 After feeling alone in the dark for so long I am finally starting to feel like a massively heavy weight is being lifted.

-Knowing that I am not a freak, nor weak, crazy or insane… Being aware that what I have is an ‘illness’ helps me deal better with the pain.
+Knowing that I am not a freak, nor weak, crazy, or insane… Being aware that what I have is an ‘illness’ helps me deal better with the pain.
 Instead of being bitter and angry with the pain and hurt that you have caused me I have chosen to turn all the negative into the most positive thing it can be.

 GAD the day I saw you for what you are, was the real turning point for me, giving me strength to help myself and break free from the chains of GAD.
 I know I may not be able to escape you completely as I know you will always be around, but you will no longer steal me from the peace and freedom I have now found.
 So I am writing to tell you… I am no longer your victim or under your control.
-You may destroy my mind and body but you will never take my heart and soul.
+You may destroy my mind and body, but you will never take my heart and soul.
 This is the end of the line for you, but for me a new chapter has begun.
 I am determined to keep fighting against you and being able to help others fight against you and ensure our battle is won.
 I won’t let you hold me back any longer or stop me from being who I am meant to be.

 This is my freedom and journey of victory against you GAD!